 GST Registration Process on Government Portal

-To enroll for GST on the Government site, you have to follow the some below steps.
+To enroll for GST on the Government site, you have to follow some below steps.
 Carefully & Accurately

 - Go to the Govt.
 GST Portal and look for Registration Tab.

 - Fill PAN No., E-mail ID, Mobile No., and State in Part-A of Form GST REG-01 of GST Registration.

 - You will receive a transitory reference number on your Mobile and through E-mail after OTP verification.

 - Afterward, you will then have to fill Part-B of Form GST REG-01.
 To be appropriately signed (by DSC or EVC) and upload the necessary documents specified according to the business type.

 - Acceptance will be generated in Form GST REG-02.